spryker/spryker-docs/docs/aop/user/apps/usercentrics.md

 [Usercentrics](https://usercentrics.com/) is the Consent Management Platform (CMP) that lets you obtain and manage the consent of your users to use cookies across your store.
 Usercentrics helps you get GDPR, CCPA, and LGPD compliant by allowing your customers to decide which tracking cookies they want to accept or reject.

+{% info_block warningBox "Tracking tools integration" %}

+Make sure you integrate the necessary tracking tools to your stores independently of Usercentrics and *before* you start configuring them in Usercentrics.

+{% endinfo_block %}

 Based on the tracking tools you use in your storefronts, you can define different sets of tracking tool configurations, called *Settings* in Usercentrics.
-You can use these different settings for different countries of your store, depending on their legal requirements for user consent and data privacy.
+You can use these different settings for different countries of your storefronts, depending on their legal requirements for user consent and data privacy.
 Every setting has its unique setting ID.
 To comply with the legislation of each country you have in your shop, you can configure which setting ID is to be used in which Spryker store.

 {% info_block infoBox "Info" %}

-The integration of Usercentrics requires the injection of a JavaScript source file into every Spryker shop page, together with the setting ID.
+The integration of Usercentrics requires the injection of a JavaScript source file into every Spryker store page, together with the setting ID.
 Each Spryker store can have only one Usercentrics setting ID.
 Different stores can use the same setting ID, if applicable.
 For example, all European stores that need to be GDPR compliant use the same setting ID.

 {% endinfo_block %}